c-j-bates/efficientPerceptualDataCompression/README.md

 * "attention_search_both2": same as attention_search_both, but restricts space of colors to red and blue rather than red, blue, green (used in manuscript)

 `--dataset_size` determines the size of the randomly generated training set, while `--regenerate_steps` controls how often the training set is regenerated.
 If a very large training set cannot fit into memory, one can generate a smaller training set but periodically regenerate it to alleviate overfitting.

+To produce the figures in the paper, five scripts have been provided.
+To reproduce the results in Figure 6, run:

+`python analyze.py vae --dataset plants <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize`

+To reproduce the results in Figure 7, run:

+`python analyze.py vae --dataset plants <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --correlation`

+Note the first argument (`vae`) specifies to build the network using VAE.py.

+To reproduce the results in Figure 8, run:

+`python analyze.py vae --dataset plants_setsize<N> <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize`

+To reproduce the results in Figure 9, run:

+`python plot_plants_setsize_effects.py`

+(Please refer to the file to see or modify which network parameter settings are used.)

+To reproduce the results in Figure 10, run:

+`python analyze.py vae --dataset plants <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --plants_average_reconstruction`

+To reproduce the results in Figure 11, run:

+`python analyze.py vae --dataset plants_modal_prior_1D <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize_grid`

+`python analyze.py vae --dataset plants_categorical <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize_grid`

+To reproduce the results in Figure 12, run:

+`python analyze.py vae --dataset plants_modal_prior_1D <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --correlation`
+`python analyze.py vae --dataset plants_categorical <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --correlation`

+To reproduce the results in Figure 13, run:

+`python plot_fruits_reconstructions.py`

+To reproduce the results in Figure 14, run:

+`python plot_fruits_memory_pca.py`

+To reproduce the results in Figure 15, run:

+`python analyze.py popout --dataset attention_search_shape <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize`
+`python analyze.py popout --dataset attention_search_both2 <COMMAND LINE ARGUMENTS USED WHEN TRAINING CORRESPONDING NETWORK> --visualize`

+To reproduce the results in Figure 16, run:

+`python plot_popout_setsize_effects.py`

+To produce RD-curves for gabor dataset (not included in final manuscript), run:

+`python plot_gabor_setsize_effects.py`